giselehbm/LCI_Workshop_2023/README.md

 You will work in groups to investigate how each artifact can affect image quantification.

--> Images to be used in this session are located in "../images/image_artifacts/"
+:arrow_right: Images to be used in this session are located in "../images/image_artifacts/"

+:people_holding_hands: Group assignment:
+* Group 1: image "../images/image_artifacts/Seq no sat.nd2.nd2"
+* Group 2: image "../images/image_artifacts/simultaneous.nd2"
+* Group 3: image "../images/image_artifacts/seq_saturated.nd2"
+* Group 4: image "../images/image_artifacts/seq_undexposed.nd2"
+* Group 5: image "../images/image_artifacts/soft_focus.nd2"

--> Instructions to run the script:
+:arrow_right: Instructions to run the script:
 * Open the image of interest in Fiji;
 * Open and run the script "ImageArtifacts.ijm";
 * From the "Log" window copy the values of the "total segmented area" and "average intensity" of each channel (green and red)